thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Masternode Messages.md

 *Added in protocol version 70214 of Dash Core*

-The [`mnauth` message](core-ref-p2p-network-masternode-messages#section-mnauth) is sent by a masternode immediately after sending a [`verack` message](core-ref-p2p-network-control-messages#section-verack) to authenticate that the sender is a masternode.
+The [`mnauth` message](core-ref-p2p-network-masternode-messages#section-mnauth) is sent by a <<glossary:masternode>> immediately after sending a [`verack` message](core-ref-p2p-network-control-messages#section-verack) to authenticate that the sender is a masternode.
 It is only sent when the sender is actually a masternode.

 The [`mnauth` message](core-ref-p2p-network-masternode-messages#section-mnauth) signs a challenge that was previously sent via a [`version` message](core-ref-p2p-network-control-messages#section-version).
 The challenge is signed differently depending on if the connection is inbound or outbound.